tamagui/tamagui/next.md

 1.0 post launch:

+- home page sponsors with sizing and better logos
+  - automate sponsors
 - algolia not indexing lucide icons / new stuff
 - keyboard search select bug
 - variants intellisense autocomplete not suggesting, but types are right